The HEMA Ratings team made an announcement yesterday that may sound confusing without some additional context.

 - There must be members from at least two different clubs competing.

-- The event should in be open to all eligible fighters.
+- The event should be open to all eligible fighters.

-There were two clubs on paper participating in a total of 16 tournaments, but they are actually both part of the same organization – and the same people train in them.
-And most of the tournaments were announced officially or opened to fighters from Greece or abroad.
+There were two clubs on paper participating in a total of 16 tournaments, but both clubs are actually both part of the same organization – and the same people train in them.
+And most of the tournaments were not announced officially or opened to fighters from Greece or abroad.
 HEMA Ratings indicate that a couple of them might have been legitimate, as there were outsiders participating.

-You can imagine what an island this creates.
+You can imagine what an ‘island effect’ this creates.
 And due to the way HEMA Ratings work, in a few years Georgas, who won practically every fight and every tournament against his own students, was suddenly 22nd in Steel longsword.

 “The discrepancies are of such a magnitude that we’ve decided along with Georgas that while some of the results he submitted are legitimate they will always be viewed in the light of our discoveries, and so we have agreed with Georgas that it’s for the best that we remove those events as well. “